timh1203/algorithmDS/frontEndMasters.md

 ### Looping Review (4/16/19)
 - https://frontendmasters.com/courses/practical-algorithms/looping-review/
 - TOPICS:

-- recursion can always be implemented as a loop, but in some situations, believe it or not, it is simpler to use recursion
+- recursion can always be implemented as an iterative loop
+- but in some situations believe it or not, it is simpler to use recursion

 - `tail-call optimization` - ES6 offers TCO, which allows some functions to be called without growing the call stack
 - [Tail call optimization in ECMAScript 6](http://2ality.com/2015/06/tail-call-optimization.html)